SumiSastri/dev-blogs/docs/gcp-firebase/part2-firebase-build.md

 - Versioned releases and simple deploys
 - Roll backs easy - one click
 - Integrates with Google Cloud Functions - allows you to integrate 3rd party APIs
-- Keep client and server side code in the same project
+- Keep client and server-side code in the same project

 ## Firestore